Quantitative theory of backscattering in topological HgTe and (Hg,Mn)Te quantum wells: acceptor states, Kondo effect, precessional dephasing, and bound magnetic polaron: Theoretical results

 The Efros-Shklovskii Coulomb gap \cite{Shklovskii:1984_B} of the width $E_{\text{C}}$ reaching 10\,meV was observed in a single-layer of 1T'-WTe$_2$ with different coverage of surface by potassium \cite{Song:2018_NC}.
 Furthermore, numerical simulations revealed the presence of the Coulomb gap for resonant donor states in HgSe:Fe \cite{Wilamowski:1990_SSC}.

 In terms of 2D DOS of the acceptor band taken as $\nu_2 =N_{\text{a}}/E_{\text{b}}$, where $E_{\text{b}}$ is the acceptor bandwidth \cite{Shklovskii:1984_B},

-For HgTe QW, where $N_{\text{a}} =10^{11}$\,cm$^{-2}$; $E_{\text{b}} = 30$\,meV, and the QW dielectric constant $\epsilon = 19.5$, the magnitude of $E_{\text{C}} = 0.34$\,meV.
-This value sets the temperature scale above which the hole mobility $\mu_h$ decreases and conductance quantization deteriorates.
+In the case of QWs, a non-zero $E_{\text{b}}$ originates from a dependence of the binding energy on the distance between the impurity and QW center.
+Figure 1(c) in the companion paper \cite{Dietl:2023_PRL} shows this effect for acceptors in HgTe QWs, and demonstrates that the bandwidth extends down to a side maximum of the valence band characterized by a heavy mass.
+For a HgTe QW with $d_{\text{QW}} =8$\,nm, where $E_{\text{b}} \simeq 20$\,meV and the QW dielectric constant $\epsilon = 19.5$, we obtain the value of $E_{\text{C}} = 0.51$\,meV for $N_{\text{a}} =10^{11}$\,cm$^{-2}$.
+The magnitude of $E_{\text{C}}$ sets the temperature scale above which conductance quantization deteriorates and hole mobility $\mu_h$ decreases for QWs at the topological phase transition.
 Thus, the Coulomb gap model explains the stability of the QSHE up to 100\,K in WTe$_2$ monolayers \cite{Wu:2018_S}, where -- as mentioned above -- $E_{\text{C}}$ attains 10\,meV \cite{Song:2018_NC}.